ECOC2030BE

 European Capital Of Culture 2030 Belgium

-After Mons (2015), Bruges (2002), Brussels (2000) and Antwerp (1993), it is Belgium's turn again in 2030 to nominate a European Capital of Culture.
+After Mons (2015), Bruges (2002), Brussels (2000) and Antwerp (1993), it is Belgium's turn again in 2030 to nominate Leuven European Capital of Culture.
 On this website, you will find all the information about the competition organized to select the next Belgian titleholder.
 Bruges, Ghent, Kortrijk, Leuven, Molenbeek, and Namur have officially expressed their intent to compete.
-They have until September 2nd to submit their candidacy.
+On October 24th 2024 the cities of Leuven, Molenbeek, and Namur were shortlisted to become the European Capital of Culture in 2030.
+The final selection meeting was held from September 22nd to September 23rd 2025 and on September 24th 2025 Leuven was announced as the host city for the 2030 title.

-The Flemish, French and German-speaking Communities organize the competition in collaboration with the European Commission.
+The Flemish, French and German-speaking Communities organized the competition in collaboration with the European Commission.

 The European Capital of Culture (ECOC) is an initiative of the European Union and is organised according to the rules promulgated by the European Parliament and the Council of Europe.
-In 2030, Belgium will nominate a European Capital of Culture alongside Cyprus and an EFTA/EEA country, candidate country, or potential candidate country of the European Union.
+On September 24th 2025, Belgium nominated Leuven to be a European Capital of Culture for the year 2030, alongside a city from Cyprus and one from an EFTA/EEA country, candidate country, or potential candidate country of the European Union.

 Call for participation